SBI clarifies on former chairman Pratip Chaudhuri's case

 Listen to this article

+The State Bank of India (SBI) on Monday issued a clarification in a case related to Bank's former chief Pratip Chaudhuri, saying the assets were sold with due process in March 2014, after Chaudhuri retired from the bank in September 2013.

+The case relates to a Godawan Group's hotel project in Rajasthan's Jaisalmer, which took ₹24 crore loan from SBI in 2008.

-Multiple news outlets reported that the police has arrested former SBI chairman Chaudhuri from his Delhi residence in an alleged loan scam involving a hotel in Jaisalmer.
+Multiple news outlets reported that the Rajasthan Police has arrested Chaudhuri on November 1 from his Delhi residence in an alleged loan scam involving a hotel in Jaisalmer.

 "Garh Rajwada was a hotel project in Jaisalmer, financed by the Bank in 2007.
 The project remained incomplete for over three years and the key promoter passed away in April 2010," SBI said, adding that the account slipped into an NPA in June 2010 and various steps taken by the Bank to complete the project did not yield results.